-Last updated on 5 May 2023
+Last updated on 12 July 2024

-Measurement and Definition of BMI1
+Measurement and Definition of Body Mass Index (BMI)1

-1. Measure BMI Routinely.
+1. Measure BMI routinely.
 Definition of BMI = Weight (kg)/(Height (m) X Height (m))

 • BMI cut-off points in Asians

-2. Consider measuring waist circumference.
+2. Consider measuring waist circumference

 Clinical Assessment1